republique-et-canton-de-geneve/logchainer/README.md

 - NameException : (class ClientService - method registerEvent) pattern of the name is incorrect.
 (NI)
 - FileAlreadyExistsException : (class FolderService - method moveFileInDirWithNoSameNameFile) a same name file already exists in the directory.
 - FileNotFoundException/NoSuchFileException :
-	**(class FolderService - method moveFileInDirWithNoSameNameFile) file couldn't be found in the input directory (possibly was detected but taken away before process).
+	- (class FolderService - method moveFileInDirWithNoSameNameFile) file couldn't be found in the input directory (possibly was detected but taken away before process).
-	**(class LogChainerService - method chainingLogFile) (2 occurences) files were not found in the working directory.
+	- (class LogChainerService - method chainingLogFile) (2 occurences) files were not found in the working directory.
-	**(class LogWatcherService - method getPreviousFileHash) previous file wasn't found in the working directory when opening it as a stream.
+	- (class LogWatcherService - method getPreviousFileHash) previous file wasn't found in the working directory when opening it as a stream.
 - IOException :
-	**(class FolderService)
+	- (class FolderService)
-		***(method moveFileInDirWithNoSameNameFile) when an IOException is thrown by the Files.move method.
+		- (method moveFileInDirWithNoSameNameFile) when an IOException is thrown by the Files.move method.
-		***(method copyFileToDirByReplacingExisting) when an IOException is thrown by the Files.copy method.
+		- (method copyFileToDirByReplacingExisting) when an IOException is thrown by the Files.copy method.
-	**(class HashService - method getLogHash) exception when reading the given stream.
+	- (class HashService - method getLogHash) exception when reading the given stream.
-	**(class LogChainerService)
+	- (class LogChainerService)
-		***(method chainingLogFile) exception when reading the stream opened on the file to process.
+		- (method chainingLogFile) exception when reading the stream opened on the file to process.
-		***(method accessToTmpFile) exception when reading the stream opened on the temp file.
+		- (method accessToTmpFile) exception when reading the stream opened on the temp file.
-		***(method insertionOfMessage) exception while manipulating the streams.
+		- (method insertionOfMessage) exception while manipulating the streams.
-	- - (class LogWatcherService)
+	- (class LogWatcherService)
-		- - - (method initializeFileWatcherByClient) exception while initializing the watchKey.
+		- (method initializeFileWatcherByClient) exception while initializing the watchKey.
-		***(method getPreviousFileHash) exception when reading the stream from the previous file in the working directory.
+		- (method getPreviousFileHash) exception when reading the stream from the previous file in the working directory.
 - UnsupportedEncodingException : (class LogWatcherService - method newFileTreatment) encoding type isn't a valid Charset.
 - JAXBException : (class LogChainer - method loadConfiguration) exception while loading the configurations from the xml file.
 - CorruptedKeyException : (class LogWatcherService - method processEvents) directory isn't accessible anymore or key has gotten corrupted.